turnerthornton/turnerthornton.github.io/_posts/article/_posts/2014-11-19-mobile-post-with-clips.md

 ##Follow these simple steps to setup a template.

-1. In Clips, go to Settings > Copy Templates > Add new template
+1. In Clips, go to Settings > Copy Templates > Add new .template
-2. Paste in the text below and add a title
+2. Paste in the text below and add a title.

 		---
 		layout: post